annotation/text-fabric/docs/Create/CreateTF.md

 ## Features

 Now we have two features, a node feature `otype` and an edge feature `oslots`.
-This is merely the skeleton of our text, the *warp* so to speak.
+This is merely the frame of our text, the *warp* so to speak.
 It contains the textual positions, and the information what the meaningful chunks are.

 Now it is time to weave the information in.